yatinlala/dotfiles/README.md

-# dotfiles
+# dotfiles for Arch Linux
-My Arch dotfiles.
-It's pretty self explanatory really.

 These are up primarily for my own convenience, but if you've somehow stumbled on this page, feel free to use whatever you'd like.